duncangh/FSA/README.md

 # Valuation Models
 In development.
 Planning on implementing DCF equity and DCF enterprise valuation methods.
-Need a concrete methodology for forecasting cash flows first.
+Currently, there are only two primary impediments to the development of this functionality:

+  1. Smooth Out Volatile (at least not consistently volatile) Free Cash Flows.
+This is especially problematic in tech companies.
+Obviously this is a prerequisite for forecasting future cash flows.
+  2. Forecasting future operational/core business cash flow generation.

 # Macroeconomic Data